Tadmit: During the french colonisation

+The town of Tadmit, situated amidst a well-irrigated prairie since at least 1855, was central to the indigenous community of Laghouat's management of the region's water resources.
+The French, continuing this tradition, undertook irrigation planning, often modifying or repairing existing infrastructure.
+However, their projects often resulted in tension as water was redirected to new colonization centers, depriving Algerian communities like Tadmit of vital resources.
+In 1857, French Commandant Marguerite claimed the fertile plains managed by the locals for French use, exemplifying the ongoing colonial appropriation of land and resources in Algeria.

 A penitentiary for "natives" was created in 1885, and it was in service at least until 1916, as a prefectoral instruction points out.
 During the summer of 1908, "a serious epidemic of exanthematic typhus" (65 men affected and 7 deaths out of a total of 103 inmates) raged.
 According to Sylvie Thénault the penitentiary at Tadmit "was at the top of the hierarchy of hardship"; it was also called "the hell of Jebel-Amour", according to the newspaper Le Radical..

 Following a study conducted in 1918 in the Djelfa region, it was decided to set up a sheep breeding station in Tadmit in 1922, in the former penitentiary.
 The initial flock consisted of 600 animals, which was reduced to 250 by selection.
 Ten years later, the flock consisted of more than 2200 animals.
 The station allowed the selection and breeding of the breeds known as "Tadmit" (which is distinguished by the fineness of its wool), the variety known as "Raimbi" and that of "Zahrez".

+On 28 October 1952, the Mixed Commune of Djelfa created an airfield at Tadmit.
+Located 50 kilometres south-south-west of Djelfa, it was authorised for private use and marked by a white cross in the centre of the landing zone.